KVSlab/turtleFSI/docs/source/installation.rst

 Basic Installation
 ==================
 If you have a MacOX or Linux operating system we recommend that you install turtleFSI through Anaconda.
-First, install Anaconda or Miniconda.
+First, install `Anaconda or Miniconda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda>`_, depending on your need.
+For just installing turtleFSI we recommend Miniconda.
 Then execute the following command in a terminal window::

     $ conda create -n your_environment -c conda-forge turtleFSI